TEAMMATES/gsoc-2018/Sukanta_Roy/progress.md

 	- [ ] Add frontend UI tests
 - [ ] If frontend and backend part for MSQ weights are finished, then add necessary UI tests and make the PR ready for review.
 - [ ] Update documentation for MSQ questions
-- [ ] Code review and fix
+- [x] Code review and fix

+Week 6 Work:
+- [x] Add `Weighted Percentage` instead of `Average` in MCQ stats
+- [x] Make changes as suggested in Code Review to make MCQ weight PR merge ready
+- [x] Finish the Backend part of MSQ weight feature.

+Week 6 Retrospect:
+This week I spent most of my time in Code review and fix, and also did the MSQ backend part.
+Though I am running behind my schedule I am sure to catch my within next week.

 Week 7 Plan:
+- [x] Implement the frontend part of [MSQ questions: support attaching weights to options](https://github.com/TEAMMATES/teammates/issues/7281)
+	- [x] Update question template to add the new UI for MSQ weights
+	- [x] Add JS functionalities
+	- [x] Add necessary JS tests
+	- [x] Add frontend UI tests
+- [x] If frontend and backend part for MSQ weights are finished, then add necessary UI tests and make the PR ready for review.
+- [x] Update documentation for MSQ questions
-- [ ] Calculate more statistics for MSQ questions (Total, average for each student) to show in the results page
+- [x] Calculate more statistics for MSQ questions (Total, average for each student) to show in the results page
-- [ ] Ensure that the CSV files include all data shown in the page for MSQ questions
+- [x] Ensure that the CSV files include all data shown in the page for MSQ questions
 - [ ] Code review and fix

+Week 7 Work:
+- [x] Created PR for MSQ weight feature: [Multiple-choice (multiple answers) questions: support weights for options #7281](https://github.com/TEAMMATES/teammates/pull/8917)
+- [x] Finish off front-end part of MSQ weights
+- [x] Added UI and end-to-end tests
+- [x] Added Response summary and Per recipient summary for MSQ statistics
+- [x] Reused MCQ result templates and removed redundant MSQ result templates to finish off [Instructor: Results: Use a common template to generate both MCQ and MSQ result stats](https://github.com/TEAMMATES/teammates/issues/8895) in MSQ PR itself.

+Week 7 Retrospect:
+This week, I mainly worked on MSQ weights feature and made it review ready.
+There was no major setbacks in this week.

 Week 8 Plan:
 - [ ] Buffer time to finish off any remaining work from past weeks and for code review and fixes